ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 Not every business owner is as savvy when it comes to financial matters.
 As such, they can waste money in many ways, which may not be immediately apparent at first glance but will only cost more in the long run!

-You may not have realized it, but plenty of things in your small business could be wasting money.
+You may not have realized it, but plenty of things in your small business could waste money.
 Here's how you can stop the bleeding and improve profitability – without spending any more!

 1. Stop wasting money on marketing that doesn't work

 Create a new marketing plan while focusing on your target market and how they prefer to receive information.
 Doing this will ensure your promotional activities are effective and you don't waste money.
-Otherwise, you're just burning money, and Facebook™ doesn't mind taking it.
+Otherwise, you're burning money, and Meta™ doesn't mind taking it.

 2. Stop wasting money on opportunities and projects that aren't profitable

-It's hard to turn down new business opportunities when they seem like good ideas, but sometimes we need to wait before jumping in headfirst with both feet.
+It's hard to turn down new business opportunities when they seem like good ideas, but sometimes, we need to wait before jumping in headfirst with both feet.
 I'm hella guilty of this, too.
-So trust me, shiny object syndrome is REAL.
-But the truth is that you probably don't need any more opportunities in your business right now, and taking on one that isn't profitable yet just means more work for no money in return.
+So, trust me, shiny object syndrome is REAL.
+But the truth is that you probably don't need any more opportunities in your business right now, and taking on one that isn't profitable yet means more work for no money in return.

 Opportunity cost is where you give up the potential gain from your best choice to pursue a new opportunity.
 As such, we need to consider whether or not we can afford to take on this new project and whether it will be profitable for us before we dive right in!